DataDog/integrations-extras/census/README.md

 ### Validation

-Execute a sync on your Census workspace and await the corresponding metrics and events to emit to your Datadog account.
-View these metrics and events on the Census dashboard.
+Execute a sync on your Census workspace, and check for the corresponding metrics and events on the Census dashboard in your Datadog account.
 Events and metrics for a sync may take up to a couple of minutes to be transmitted to Datadog after sync completion.

 ## Data Collected